PaddlePaddle/PaddleRS/docs/apis/data_en.md

 The requirements of `ResDataset` for the file list are as follows:

-- Each line in the file list should contain two space-separated items representing, in turn, representing The path of the input image (such as a low-resolution image in a super-resolution reconstruction task) relative to the `data_dir` and the path of the target image (such as a high-resolution image in a super-resolution reconstruction task) relative to the `data_dir`.
+- Each line in the file list should contain two space-separated items representing, in turn, representing the path of the input image (such as a low-resolution image in a super-resolution reconstruction task) relative to the `data_dir` and the path of the target image (such as a high-resolution image in a super-resolution reconstruction task) relative to the `data_dir`.

 ### Image Segmentation Dataset `SegDataset`